MNES-Emulator/MNES/CONTRIBUTING.md

  - Command line arguments: `--path . --verbose "../Resources/Test Roms/other/nestest.nes"`
  - Working directory: `.`

 You can launch without launching a ROM by removing the path to the .nes file in the command line arguments.
 You can also launch and build directly from Godot after opening the project.
-It's also recommended that you tell Godot to use your IDE of choice when opening scripts.
+It's also recommended that you tell Godot to use your IDE of choice when opening scripts in your Godot editor settings.
+(Editor Settings => Dotnet => Editor => External Editor)

 ![Settings](Resources/Images/Setup%20MNES%20Godot.png)